 While this is way too detailed a subject to go into, I have outlined a couple of points below.
 However, it is important to read the entire article to see exactly what and where 'heaven' is... according to the Bible.
 (See What And Where Is Heaven?)

 Three Interconnected And Inseparable Promises To Abraham

-The Lord said to Abram, after Lot had separated from him, "Now lift up your eyes and look from the place where you are, northward and southward and eastward and westward; for all the land which you see, I will give it to you and to your descendants forever.
+"Now lift up your eyes and look from the place where you are, northward and southward and eastward and westward; for all the land which you see, I will give it to you and to your descendants forever.
 "I will make your descendants as the dust of the earth, so that if anyone can number the dust of the earth, then your descendants can also be numbered.
 "Arise, walk about the land through its length and breadth; for I will give it to you."
-[Genesis 13:14-17 NASB]
+(Genesis 13:14-17 NASB)

 Note that God not only told Abraham to look in all four directions, but also to walk the length and breadth of the land which the Lord was giving him and his descendants.
 In other words there can be little doubt that the reward for Abraham's faith was firmly rooted in real estate.
-And this was neither the first time, nor the last, that the Lord promised that land to Abraham and his descendants... a promise that was taken very seriously by them and by all Jews through the centuries, right up to the time of Christ.
+And this the Jews very firmly believed right up to the time of Christ.

 The message of Jesus' famous beatitude, "Blessed are the meek for they shall inherit the land" (Matthew 5:5) can no longer be heard above the din of endless funeral sermons announcing that the dead have gone to heaven!

 The sheer weight of Biblical evidence that "heaven" is right here on earth is overwhelming.
 (See What And Where Is Heaven?)